lancewilhelm/sketchybar-app-font-bg/README.md

 Left bar: show the open apps with the icons from this font.
 ![Example](./img/example_icons.jpg)
-These dotfiles are released here: [SoichiroYamane/dotfiles](https://github.com/SoichiroYamane/dotfiles)
+Dotfiles are released here: [SoichiroYamane/dotfiles](https://github.com/SoichiroYamane/dotfiles)

 ## 🚀 CLI Usage